Ready

 Capitalization

-Sentence case is when you capitalize the first letter of the first word in a phrase or sentence only, and every other word starts with a lower case letter.
-Title case is when you capitalize the first letter of every word.
+Capitalize the first letter of the first word in a sentence or heading, along with any proper nouns.
+Every other word starts with a lower case letter.

 Punctuation